WeMoveEU/speakcivi/README.md

     * If AID is not set and CID is set then
         * Speakcivi tries to find all activities for this campaign and changed their status

-## Leave activity
+## Join activity

-When user click on optout link in confirmation email then:
+When user click on confirmation link in confirmation email then:

-* contact is removed from group `Members`,
+* contact is added to group `Members`,
-* activity `Leave` type is added to contact
+* unique activity `Join` type is added to contact
     * with subject `confirmation_link`,
-    * with campaign if it's set in link.
+    * with campaign if it's set in link,
+    * with parent activity set up to `Petition Signature`

+So even If user clicks several times on the same confirmation link, only one unique `Join` activity will be added to contact.

+## Confirmation email for new user

+User receives confirmation email for new user when he/she is not member of `Members` group.

+* He/she has to click on confirmation link in order to confirm his/her signing,
+* email contains #CONFIRMATION_BLOCK,
+* after click user receives confirmation email for current user in order to share.

+## Confirmation email for current user

+User receives confirmation email for current user when

+1. he/she is member of `Members` group or
+2. he/she is from UK

+* email contains #SHARING_BLOCK

+## UTM fields

+`Petition Signature` and `share` activities can have additional information in custom fields about

 # Entities